airforce270/airbot/README.md

 1. [Install Docker](https://docs.docker.com/get-docker/)
 1. Clone the repository and change into it
-1. Copy `config/config_example.json` to `config.json` in the main directory
+1. Copy `config/config_example.toml` to `config.toml` in the main directory
-1. Fill in the empty fields in `config.json`, notably API keys and usernames
+1. Fill in the empty fields in `config.toml`, notably API keys and usernames
 1. Copy `.example.env` to `.env` in the main directory
 1. Set a value for `POSTGRES_PASSWORD` in `.env`
 1. Run `./start.sh`